ScottLogic/blog/_posts/2023-09-21-how-i-reduced-my-apps-network-usage-by-95-percent.markdown

 Don't get me wrong - some bugs still cropped up, but that first test revealed many issues that I was able to address before the second test.
 This is why we test things in the real world with real users!
 If there's a bug, they'll probably find it.

-## Summary
+## Conclusion

 I believe that these real-world tests have effectively showcased the advantages of an iterative development and testing approach.
-Through this process, we were able to spot issues at an early stage, gain valuable insights from them, and enhance our product.
+Through this process, we were able to spot issues at an early stage, gain valuable insights from them, and enhance the final product.

 It is clear that since we only have limited resources, we need to use to use them as efficiently as possible.

-The main point to remember here is that prioritising performance is crucial in mobile app development, even when using a web framework like Angular.
-By applying these lessons, we can create apps that perform better, respond faster, and use less data.
+No matter how great your app is, if your app unnecessarily drains their battery or eats up their data, they probably won't use it.

 ## Bonus content: a closer look at how the app works